 Neal had worked ten years at Geneva and was considering retiring to take over the farm when he started having health problems, then, while putting in headgates for a water turn he collapsed and a few days later, July 20, 1958, suffered a fatal heart attack.
 He was 55 years old.

 Genevieve was encouraged by family to sell the farm and move to Pleasant Grove but she had promised Neal that she would keep the farm because he loved it so well.
 With the help of her sons and some neighbors she was able to continue on.

-One of those neighbors was Reed Thompson, who had recently lost his wife and they married October 19, 1962 in the Manti Temple.
+One of those neighbors was Reed Thompson, who had recently lost his wife and Genevieve married him October 19, 1962, in the Manti Temple.

 Highland Historical Society Home Page